buildcore-io/core/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Build.5 is your Enterprise ready web3 plug & play platform.
+Buildcore is your Enterprise ready web3 plug & play platform.
 This repo contains the back-end based on [serverless functions](./packages/functions/) and our easy to use [SDK](./packages/sdk/) for third parties.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>